 Before starting our trip to Malaysia, I had emailed the owner of the resort we were staying at in Juara (on the other side of Tioman island).
 He told us to disembark at Tekkek.

 He said there would be a few local taxi boys waiting there, who would take us Juara for RM35 per person one way.

 Taxi over the Mountain

-The tantalizing 5-minute drive along this stretch of beach makes it clear why these beaches were depicted in the 1958 movie, South Pacific as Bali Hai.
-We were now looking forward to 4 nights here – our longest stay in one place.
+The tantalizing 5-minute drive along this stretch makes it clear why these beaches were depicted in the 1958 movie, South Pacific as Bali Hai.
+We were now looking forward to 4 nights here – our longest stay in one place during this trip.

 If you’re interested in the Tioman Island Ferry, check out our East Malaysia & Borneo adventures.
 You may also like: